AnamikaSa/Learning-platform-client-side/README.md

 #Learning Platform

-it's a web based app where students can easily find out about courses.
+It's a web based app where students can easily find out about courses.

 # Getting Started with Create React App